saferpay/sndbx/texts/interfaces.md

 In some cases, you **have** to use the [PaymentPage](Integration_PP.html), for example, if you want to use [PayPal](PayPal.html), or any other 3rd party provider.
 Another use case could be, that you do all your normal authorizations over the [PaymentPage](Integration_PP.html), but then you use the [Transaction Interface for Refunds](refund.html).
 This is also helpful, if you decide to upgrade from E Commerce to Business (For example for executing said refunds via API!) and already have a [PaymentPage Integration](Integration_PP.html).
 You can simply extend your Integration for the functions you need, without changing the whole existing implementation.

+## <a name="int-questions"></a> Questions?

+Still unsure what you need?
+[Contact the Saferpay Integration Support!](https://saferpay.github.io/sndbx/contact.html) and we will help you deciding!